- Office of the Vice Provost

 - International Scholars & Faculty

-Housing is a primary concern for anyone coming to a new place.
+Finding housing is a primary concern for anyone coming to a new place.
 Here you will find links to resources and descriptions of common types of housing and housing-related terminology.

-Degree and Exchange Students:
+Degree and Exchange Student Housing

 Corvallis has several options for short-term stay within 5 miles (8 kilometers) of the Oregon State University campus.
 Contact the proprietor or business directly to make a reservation using a credit card.